Aimar-Goni/AG_AIMedievalSim/README.md

     TObjectPtr<UMS_PathfindingSubsystem> PathfindingSubsystem;
     // ...
     ```
-    [FIG DESC: Figure 4.
+    [Figure 4.
 Header declaration for `AMS_AICharacter` showing core component pointers like `PawnStats_` for managing needs, `Inventory_` for resources, and `PathfindingSubsystem` for navigation.
 These components are central to the AI's autonomy.]